Filpill/blog-web/content/projects/2023-06-07-radio-control-setup.md

 {{< /mermaid >}}

 The ESC as the hub of the system in which everything connects to.
-The ESC on my system also happens peform the functionalilty of the BEC and can be considered as one unit.
+The ESC on my system also happens perform the functionality of the BEC and can be considered as one unit.

 ## Radio

 My radio Rx/Tx system came as a package, and were already "bound" together already.
-As long as I could supply a current to the reciever, it automatically connect to the transmitter.
+As long as I could supply a current to the receiver, it automatically connect to the transmitter.

-If you do not have binding (or need to use a new reciever), there are usually specific procedures to follow for your given controller to bind them together (in the manual for the controller).
+If you do not have binding (or need to use a new receiver), there are usually specific procedures to follow for your given controller to bind them together (in the manual for the controller).

 There are no complicated procedures outside of this, you just need to follow the block diagram and make sure the components are rated for the supplied voltage/current.